 Preparation for doctoral students to conduct didactic and experiential learning opportunities with counselors in training.
 Prerequisites: RCE:7454.

-Supervised experience in professional counseling, counselor supervision, consultation, teaching counseling; field placement and seminar.
+Supervised experience in professional counseling, counselor supervision, consultation, and teaching counseling.

 RCE:7466 Leadership and Advocacy Internship in Counselor Education 3 s.h.